fabrix-app/docs/en/config/log.md

 # 3.3. `log.js`

-Setup the logger that fabrix will use during runtime.
+Setup the logger that Fabrix will use during runtime.

 ## `logger`

-In order to boot, fabrix requires that the value `config.log.logger` is set with an object that contains at least the following methods:
+In order to boot, Fabrix requires that the value `config.log.logger` is set with an object that contains at least the following methods:

 - debug
 - info